How do I disassemble and store my Ekodome?

-Whether you're relocating, preparing for seasonal changes, or storing your Ekodome® geodesic dome kit long-term, careful disassembly and proper storage will help preserve your investment and ensure easy reassembly later.
+Whether you're relocating or preparing for seasonal changes, careful disassembly and proper storage of your Ekodome will help preserve your investment and ensure easy reassembly later.

 Step-by-Step Disassembly & Storage Guide